omeka/classic-enduser/docs/Plugins/LocalContexts.md

 ## Preparing to use the Local Contexts plugin

-Local Contexts notices are meant to encourage engagement with members of Indigenous communities, in the form of community created labels or notices.
-An "Open to Collaborate" notice, for example, indicates that collaboration is welcome.
+Local Contexts Notices are meant to encourage engagement with members of Indigenous communities, in the form of community created Labels or institutionally applied Notices.
+An "Open to Collaborate" Notice, for example, indicates that collaboration is welcome.
 As a result, you must be prepared to manage that collaboration.
-Be sure, if you are using notices, that your Omeka site has a means for Indigenous community members to participate: account creation for Indigenous community members, the ability to add Local Contexts Projects and labels to the site, a contact form, comments on items, or a plan for staff responsiveness to contributions.
+Be sure, if you are using Notices, that your Omeka site has a means for Indigenous community members to participate: account creation for Indigenous community members, the ability to add Local Contexts Projects and Labels to the site, a contact form, comments on items, or a plan for staff responsiveness to contributions.
 Think about your intended workflow for improving your collections in collaboration before proceeding further.

 ### Local Contexts Hub account